nilsreichardt/codemagic-app-preview/packages/codemagic_app_preview/README.md

 ## Only trigger the workflow on pull requests with a specific label

 The easiest way to use this CLI is to trigger the workflow on every pull request.
-Especially, if you have the [Codemagic unlimited plan](https://codemagic.io/pricing/), this is the recommended way to use this CLI.
+Especially if you have the [Codemagic unlimited plan](https://codemagic.io/pricing/), this is the recommended way to use this CLI.
 However, if you don't have the unlimited plan, you might want to only trigger the workflow on pull requests with a specific label to avoid unnecessary builds.

 In order to do so, you need to trigger the workflow with the [Codemagic Build API](https://docs.codemagic.io/rest-api/builds/) via [GitHub Actions](https://github.com/features/actions):